Skip advert

 Advertisement - Article continues below

-Hyundai’s head of design, Simon Loasby, also revealed to Auto Express: “With the Ioniq 6 N we had the chance to widen the fenders front and rear, which we couldn’t do on the 5 N, and who doesn’t like a wide body?”
+The Ioniq 6 N gets much of the same tech, cloaked in a lower, sleeker body, with the addition of lightweight alloy wheels and that huge rear wing.
+Hyundai’s head of design, Simon Loasby, previously told Auto Express: “With the Ioniq 6 N we had the chance to widen the fenders front and rear, which we couldn’t do on the 5 N. Who doesn’t like a wide body?”

 Advertisement - Article continues below